Loading...

 Portion Control

-Engage in light physical activity such as a short walk after meals to help your muscles use up glucose more efficiently.
+Engage in light exercise or a short walk after meals.
+This can help your muscles use glucose more efficiently.

 Monitor and Adjust